 2. Understanding and Avoiding Discrimination

-At Haseltine Lake Kempner we want an environment in which all colleagues, job applicants, suppliers, contractors, and clients will feel safe, comfortable, valued and respected.
+At HLK we want an environment in which all colleagues, job applicants, suppliers, contractors, and clients will feel safe, comfortable, valued and respected.
 Everyone has a part to play in making this a reality and for the good of all, we will not tolerate any behaviour that constitutes discrimination, harassment or victimisation or that threatens or demeans others.
 This includes but is not limited to: exclusion; intimidation; use of offensive words or actions; inappropriate or unwanted physical contact; inappropriate gossip, jokes or remarks whether written or spoken; and bullying.

 2.1 Types of Discrimination:

 - Direct discrimination – where a person is treated less favourably than others because of a protected characteristic;

 - Indirect discrimination – where a rule or arrangement which cannot be justified is applied to everyone but puts those with a protected characteristic at an unfair disadvantage;

 - Discrimination by association – where a person is treated less favourably because they associate or are connected with someone who possesses a protected characteristic;